Our customer owns 82 plus shipping containers in East Granby, Connecticut.

 need to ship its telecommunications equipment abroad, our customer had

 to find a reliable shipping container refurbishment company that could repair, paint,

-and re-certify its shipping containers.
+and re-certify its shipping containers on time.

 for another ten plus years so that they could be reused at the Pyeongchang 2018 Winter

 Olympics, the Tokyo 2020 Summer Olympics, and the Beijing 2022

 When many large-scale projects miss their completion dead-line (for

 instance, a dam is not completed before the rainy season begins),